-In the sixty minutes leading up to the sunset, amazing things start to happen.
+In the sixty to ninety minutes leading up to the sunset, amazing things start to happen.
 When the sun is low on the horizon, the light has to travel a much longer distance to get to you.
 This not only affects the quality of the light but the actual color of the light as well.
 It's beautiful light for portraits and video.

 If your wedding day schedule is not yet set in stone, we would strongly encourage you to plan with your photographer for a quick photo portrait session sometime in the hour before sunset and we will be there to video during this time as well.
 And that’s going to look different for different couples because that time will change depending on the date of your wedding.
 However, thirty minutes is more than enough time for us to get some amazing video footage and for your photographer to get amazing portraits.
 And honestly, even ten or fifteen minutes would be better than nothing.
 We know you guys are eager to get to your reception at that point, but the payoff is so worth it.
 A lot of these sessions really end up being a nice little getaway for the couple.
-It’s a nice chance to have some quiet with your spouse before gearing up again for the rest of the reception.
+It’s a nice chance to have some quiet time with your spouse before gearing up again for the rest of the reception.